LeonardoMarcatti/buzzvel/README.md

 <p>The data bank was build with only three tables - holiday, participants and holidays_participants.
 The reason behind this is to allow more felxibiliy when it comes to creation of participants as well as holidays.</p>
 <p>In order to create the data bank it is necessary to entrer in the project folder and type <b>php artisan migrate</b></p>
 <h3>Holiday Table</h3>
 <p>It contains information about holidays.
-The most inportante ones are: id, title, description, location, and date.
+The most importante ones are: id, title, description, location, and date.
 All of them are string type except for td and date.</p>
 <h3>Participants Table</h3>
 <p>It holds information about people who will participate on holidays trips.
 Here the most important information are id(integer) and name(string).</p>
 <h3>Holidays_Participants Table</h3>